williamalvarez92/Space-Invaders/README.md

 # 👾 Space Invaders 👾

 This is my first solo project.
 I have played it when I was a kid many times, it is a an icon for an aspiring software engineer.

-It terms of difficulty it feels more or less as difficult, but at the same time I have the feeling I will learn so much from it.

 ##### <a href='https://williamalvarez92.github.io/Space-Invaders/'>CLICK HERE TO PLAY!</a>

 #### LANGUAGES AND TOOLS USED:
-- Vanilla JavaScript
+- Vanilla JavaScript<details><summary>Code used</summary>-Functions
+-EventListeners
+-IF and OR statements
+-For loops
+-Numerous methods (.push, .forEach, etc...)
+-Responsive document elements
+-And more</details>
 - CSS
 - HTML
 - GIT
 - GIT PAGES

+There is no installation required for this project.
+All you will need is a web browser.
+The project constist of three files: `.js` `.css` `.html`

 #### THE PLANNING:

-1) Make a grid: Using eventListeners and functions <details><summary>Show details</summary>1) Make a grid: Using eventListeners and functions</details>
+1) Grid: <details><summary>Show details</summary>Using eventListeners and functions</details>
 </p>

-2) Will use classes to hide all the elements: ship, aliens, and lasers<details><summary>Show details</summary>1) Make a grid: Using eventListeners and functions</details>
+2) Elements:<details><summary>Show details</summary>Will use classes to hide all the elements: ship, aliens, and lasers</details>
 </p>

-3) Controls: Will use right left and space, using two formulas, one for moving and one for shooting<details><summary>Show details</summary>1) Make a grid: Using eventListeners and functions</details>
+3) Controls:<details><summary>Show details</summary>Will use right left and space, using two formulas, one for moving and one for shooting</details>
 </p>

-4) Cells:
-First bottom row will be the spaceship and after for the invaders.
+4) Cells:<details><summary>Show details</summary>First bottom row will be the spaceship and after for the invaders.
 With class for the ship and invaders.
 The rest of cells will be for invaders and shooting laser.
-All with one column apart so that you can miss (Otherwise whats the fun) Last row empty for scoring and some space for any text, scores, etc.<details><summary>Show details</summary>1) Make a grid: Using eventListeners and functions</details>
+All with one column apart so that you can miss.
+Last row empty for scoring and some space for any text, scores, etc.</details>
 </p>

 5) Main evenLinstener: